Arjun-117/Arjun-117/README.md

 - 💬 Ask me about Python
 - 📫 How to reach me: mallikarjunamalli11761@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: Sky is blue
+- ⚡ Fun fact: Sky is blue..